ebay-kid/TransplantSMP/README.md

 ### Requirements:
 - Fabric Loader (>= 0.14.9)
 - Fabric API (>= 0.62.0)
-- Installation on both client and server
+- Installation on both client and server, and both client and server must have the same version of the mod.
 - Friends

 ### Mod compatibility: